-Lincoln has one more death from COVID-19
+Lincoln has one more death From COVID-19

 LINCOLN, Neb.
-(KOLN) - The Lincoln-Lancaster County Health Department (LLCHD) announced Thursday that one more resident has died from COVID-19.
-The death was a man in his 60s who was hospitalized.
-The total number of deaths in Lancaster County is now 215.
+(KOLN) - The Lincoln-Lancaster County Health Department announced Wednesday that one more person has died from COVID-19.
+The death was a man in his 70s in a long-term care facility.
+The total number of deaths in Lancaster County is now 220.

 Visit lincoln.ne.gov/COVID19dashboard to access a dashboard that summarizes Lancaster County COVID-19 data.
 LLCHD also released the following information today: